LoganSDN/uberEatClone/README.md

 # uberEatClone
-Implementation of an application that is a clone of Uber eat // BACK : Spring - FRONT : Flutter
+Implementation of an application that is a clone of Uber eat // BACK : Spring - FRONT : Flutter The purpose of this app is to understand notions about spring and flutter.

 # UberEat Clone Application